andreasabel/inCode/entry/functor-combinatorpedia.md

     This can be thought of as `Const e :*: f`.

-    This type appears specialized a few times here, as well:
+    This type exists specialized a few times here, as well:

     -   `Step` is `EnvT (Sum Natural)`
     -   `Flagged` is `EnvT Any`